-The Group's land with buildings and machinery with aggregate carrying amounts of HK\$78,992,000 as at 31 December 2018 (2017: HK\$85,043,000) were mortgaged as collateral to secure bank loans as set out in note 21.
+The Group's land with buildings and machinery with aggregate carrying amounts of HK\$78,992,000 as at 31 December 2018 were mortgaged as collateral to secure bank loans as set out in note 23.
+The collaterals have been released in June 2019.